Last Updated on March 19, 2022 by Jim Ferri

 As one might expect, Niagara-on-the-Lake Wineries offer tours.
 While summer and fall are the busiest tour seasons, tours are offered year-round.

 Special events at Niagara-on-the-Lake wineries also draw crowds.
 One of the most popular is the January Ice Wine Festival that celebrates this distinctly Canadian treat.
+You’ll also find many popular winter festivals elsewhere, all over Canada.

 There are many things to do and see in the Niagara Region on both sides of the border, but should you feel the need to find a more cosmopolitan experience on the northern side, Toronto is just an hour away.